 2014 Hot Topics

-Port of Hastings expansion is a proposed port expansion project at Hastings, Victoria, Australia.
+The port has been proposed for expansion into international container trades for when the Port of Melbourne reaches full capacity, around 2020.
 One potential goal of the project would be to facilitate the export of brown coal from Victoria's Latrobe Valley coalfields.
 However, development of a successful large-scale coal export industry at Hastings would likely require new infrastructure including a rail link to the port and a substantial coal drying facility.
 The project has encountered resistance both from environmentalists and from planners who suggest that an alternative new port at McGauran's Beach is a more cost-effective long-term solution.

 - Location: Hastings, Victoria, Australia

 - Proposed Annual Coal Capacity (Tonnes): unknown (up to 20 million)